 Potentially Problematic Roles or Score columns of the master Binning Report.

 This report is described in Analyzing Genome Quality.

 The Bin Genome¶

 The binning service creates a private genome in your workspace for each bin.
 This genome is fully integrated into the database and subject to all the analysis and query tools built into the PATRIC system.
 You can look for virulence factors, identify AMR genes, and analyze pathways and protein families.

-The following image shows the genome page for the above bin.
+The following image shows the genome page for the a bin.